coleygroup/pyscreener/paper.md

 The `pyscreener` object model separates data from behavior by placing the responsibility of actually preparing, running, and parsing simulations inside the `DockingRunner` class.
 This stateless class defines methods to prepare simulation inputs, perform the simulation of the corresponding inputs, and parse the resulting output for a given `CalculationData` and `CalculationMetadata` pair.
 By placing this logic inside static methods rather than attaching them to the `CalculationData` object, `pyscreener` limits network data transfer overhead during task distribution.
 The separation also allows for the straightforward addition of new backend docking engines to `pyscreener`, as this entails only the specification of the corresponding `CalculationMetadata` and `DockingRunner` subclasses.

 `pyscreener` also contains the `DockingVirtualScreen` class, which contains a template `CalculationData` and `CalculationMetadata` with which to dock each input molecule, i.e., a virtual screening protocol.
-The class defines a `__call__()` method which takes as input in SMILES strings or chemical files in any format supported by OpenBabel [@oboyle_open_2011] and distributes the corresponding docking simulations across the resources in the given allocation, returning a docking score for each input molecule.
+The class defines a `__call__()` method which takes SMILES strings or chemical files in any format supported by OpenBabel [@oboyle_open_2011] as input and distributes the corresponding docking simulations across the resources in the given hardware allocation, returning a docking score for each input molecule.

 ![Wall-time of the computational docking of all 1,615 FDA-approved drugs against 5WIU using QVina2 over six CPU cores for a single-node setup with the specified number of CPU cores.
 (Left) calculated speedup.
 (Right) wall time in minutes.
 Bars reflect mean $\pm$ standard deviation over three runs.\label{fig:local}](figures/timing-local.png)